sergiocasas/sergiocasas.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Staff Researcher and TLM at <a href="https://waabi.ai/" target="_blank">Waabi</a>, where I lead our Perception and Behavior Reasoning team.
+I am a Sr Staff Tech Lead Manager at <a href="https://waabi.ai/" target="_blank">Waabi</a>, where I lead our Perception and Behavior Reasoning team.
-I am also a PhD candidate at the University of Toronto supervised by Professor <a href="http://www.cs.toronto.edu/~urtasun/" target="_blank">Raquel Urtasun</a>.
+I completed my PhD at the University of Toronto supervised by Professor <a href="http://www.cs.toronto.edu/~urtasun/" target="_blank">Raquel Urtasun</a>.
 My research lies at the intersection of computer vision, machine learning, and robotics.